aya222x/call-center/PRODUCT_SPEC.md

 - Detailed recording view with audio playback
 - Full transcript display with AI evaluation results
 - Upload interface for new recordings with validation
+- Delete recordings with confirmation dialog (managers and admins only)
 - Color-coded score badges for quick performance assessment

 **Performance Metrics**